 - Label, date, and refrigerate until needed.
 Enjoy the preserves within two months.

-- I suggest eating these a week or so after you make them, I only kept them in the fridge for an extended period for research.
+- I suggest eating these a week or so after you make them, I kept mine in the fridge for an extended period for research.